Ala Littoria: Foundation and early expansion

+In 1935, Ala Littoria acquired Adria Aero Lloyd, which operated routes to Albania, and Nord Africa Aviazione (founded in 1931).
 After the Spanish Civil War, Ala Littoria invested in Iberia, the Spanish airline that was established following the demise of LAPE.
 Ala Littoria acquired 12,5 % of the airline and purchased three Junkers Ju 52 airframes without engines from Lufthansa, giving them to Iberia in lieu of capital.